-A good thumbnail should be able to explain what the whole video is about in only a few seconds, so here’s your link to Canva.
+A good thumbnail should be able to explain what the whole video is about in only a few seconds.
 Remember, enjoying the creation of your content is part of a successful experience, so have fun!

 One of the most common mistakes YouTubers make is not to take any action calls at all.

-This has had a huge impact on everyone on a global scale, we often find ourselves forgetting basic chores of our everyday lives and being easily distracted by whatever is on screen.
+This has had a huge impact on everyone on a global scale, we typically find ourselves forgetting basic chores of our everyday lives and being easily distracted by whatever is on-screen.